 An archaeological desktop review of the road access plans was conducted in July of 2011 to assess potential conflicts and make recommendations.
 This was done in conjunction with ongoing Archaeological assessments conducted annually for the debris and dust mitigation work.
-No further assessments were recommended for this site.
+No further assessments were recommended for this site only that an archaeological monitor be in place during construction and construction halted if materials are discovered.
+This recommendation will be adhered to.

-B. Atmospheric Impacts
+B. ATMOSPHERIC IMPACTS